 It’s actually quite high.

-In a duet between academia and arts and cultural programming by Peak Performances, geometry and patterns have been tossed around in a creative equation connecting mathematics, physics, the arts and this semester, juggling – the collaboration highlighted in December by the avant-garde performance of Smashed by Gandini Juggling.
+In a duet between academia and Arts and Cultural Programming’s Peak Performances, geometry and patterns have been tossed around in a creative equation connecting mathematics, physics, the arts and juggling – the collaboration highlighted in December by the avant-garde performance of Smashed by Gandini Juggling.

-That’s the goal of Creativity in Mathematics and Science, and research by University professors Mika Munakata and Ashwin Vaidya.
-With funding from the National Science Foundation, they have introduced innovative teaching that engages students with imaginative curriculum.
+That’s the goal of Creativity in Mathematics professors Mika Munakata and Ashuwin Vaidya.
+With funding from the National Science Foundation, they have introduced innovative teaching that engages students with imaginative curricula.

-The work has benefitted by a partnership with Peak Performances, which brings professional music, theater and dance to Montclair State, and its artistic director Jedediah Wheeler.
-With the American premiere of Smashed on the fall schedule, creating a general mathematics unit on juggling presented an off-beat opportunity.
+The work has benefited from a partnership with Peak Performances, which brings professional music, theater and dance to Montclair State, and its artistic director Jedediah Wheeler.
+With the American premiere of Smashed on the schedule, creating a general mathematics unit on juggling presented an off-beat opportunity.

 “We did a lot of homework,” Munakata says.
 “The research on mathematics and juggling actually goes deep.
 Of course, juggling becomes really complicated very fast, but there are researchers who study number patterns, geometric patterns, different notations for juggling.
 Just the fact that juggling could be represented through mathematical notation, that was enough to get us thinking about what we could do with the students.”

 Gandini, the world-renowned juggler, was supportive of the University’s efforts.
 He has described juggling as “doing math in the air,” and lent his talents in guiding the professors as they developed lesson plans and spent time with the students as his troupe prepared for Peak Performances.

 “I think for me, the most interesting thing was the connections the students made in terms of understanding how the patterns and the rhythms and juggling itself impact brain scans,” says doctoral student Ceire Monahan, who taught the class Contemporary Applied Math for Everyone.